eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 This led me to the following hypotheses:

 1. If the preferences and data that voters provide are noisy or incomplete, a more coarse system like Approval will actually be more robust than a more expressive system like STAR to that degradation in voter information.
-In other words, STAR's advantage over Approval is not robust to adverse conditions.
+In other words, STAR's advantage over Approval is not robust to friction.
 2. A delayed runoff is more robust than an automatic runoff if the voters in the primary step are misinformed, unaware, or fatigued, and that ignorance is reduced in the runoff step.

 In this post, we evaluate the rejected single-round STAR system proposed in Eugene, Oregon to the currently in-place Approval Top-2 system in St. Louis, Missouri.
 My primary evidence is a Jupyter notebook that uses the original VSE simulation code with significant modifications to test these hypotheses.
 It was written with AI-assisted with Claude Code, but the code is included for full transparency and reproducibility.
 I look forward to someone who is a more skilled coder than I am to improve upon it, and perhaps extend the model<d-footnote>I have no doubt someone is going to find a bug in my code, or an assumption that is not particularly realistic.
 I welcome that, and hope that this post can be a jumping-off point for further research into the robustness of voting systems to realistic conditions.</d-footnote>.

-Spoiler alert: STAR's advantage over Approval narrows or even reverses under even mildly adverse conditions, and Approval Top-2 is significantly more robust than STAR even when the runoff conditions are only mildly improved.
+Spoiler alert: STAR's advantage over Approval narrows or even reverses under even mild friction, and Approval Top-2 is significantly more robust than STAR even when the runoff conditions are only mildly improved.

-## The Adverse Parameters
+## The Friction Parameters

-We define three parameters that we can adjust to simulate adverse conditions for voters:
+We define three parameters that we can adjust to simulate friction for voters:

 ### Epistemic Noise